MY MOTHER'S PENCIL SKETCH

 Author - Naval Langa

 THIS IS NOT HIS first attempt at running away from home.
 The first time he did it when he was thirteen, studying in standard eight.
-He had run to the bridge but failed to beat the cold that had sent tremors to his spine.
+He had run to the bridge but failed to beat the cold that had sent tremors down his spine.

 He had again tried it in his first year of college.
 This time it was for the reason of Sheena.
 Sanity recovered in two days.
 Retired hurt.

-Sheena still lives in the street, in the same house in whose back yard they had passed hot afternoons.
+Sheena still lives in the street, in the same house, in whose backyard they had passed hot afternoons.
 Her windows are still transparent, but her big brother keeps hard cloth curtains.

 But today is a different day.
-He determines to be homeless, finally.
+He has determined to be homeless, finally.
 He has no plans in mind, no weight in the pockets.
 In his bag, he takes a few things.
 One pair of clothes, one pair of football shoes, and an old photograph of his mother, his dead mother.

 But that is not enough.

 But today is a different day.
 Bijaya removed the pencil drawing of his mother.
 She wanted the space for an embroidered wall-piece.
-His mother was a drawing teacher and the pencil drawing, a self-portrait, was her work displayed on the wall.
+His mother was a drawing teacher, and the pencil drawing, a self-portrait, was her work displayed on the wall.

 For Amit, it was like a relief.
-When surrounded by loneliness, he would go near to the pencil drawing, put his nose on the frame of the portrait, and smell his mother’s presence.
+When surrounded by loneliness, he would go near the pencil drawing, put his nose on the frame of the portrait, and smell his mother’s presence.

-Today the smell is shifted, from the drawing-room to the storeroom.
+Today, the smell is shifted, from the drawing-room to the storeroom.

 When caught in a web of worries, people remember their relationships, old relationships.
 Amit goes to Sheena.
 Now he can meet her freely.
-She lives in PG Hostel, as she has got admission in a post-graduation course.
+She lives in PG Hostel, as she has admission in a post-graduation course.
 Amit could not.
 While giving admission, they consider only the marks and not the height of the students.

 “It’s not a good ground for leaving home.”